 3.3 Follow Instructions

-3.3IL.a Follow oral or signed multi-step instructions, such as to create a craft or take medication.
+3.3IL.a Follow oral or signed multistep instructions, such as to create a craft or take medication.

-3.3IL.b Follow written multi-step directions, such as to create an outfit for a cultural event.
+3.3IL.b Follow written multistep directions, such as to create an outfit for a cultural event.

 3.3IM.a Follow a series of oral or signed directions, such as to a destination or to build a model from a kit.

-3.3IM.b Follow complex written multi-step instructions to complete a task, such as getting to a destination.
+3.3IM.b Follow complex written multistep instructions to complete a task, such as getting to a destination.

 3.3IH.a Follow an online video tutorial, such as to change a tire or redecorate a bedroom.

-3.3IH.b Follow written multi-step instructions to complete a task, such as to submit an online job application
+3.3IH.b Follow written multistep instructions to complete a task, such as to submit an online job application

 3.4 Comprehend Conversations that are Overheard, Observed, or Written